cmholton/QwickSound/README.md

 ### Known Issues

-There are no known issues with the SprySound code.
-However, there are two issues that have been encountered when using the JAAD library with SprySound:
+There are no known issues with the QwickSound code.
+However, there are two issues that have been encountered when using the JAAD library with QwickSound:

-* JAAD library issue #1 - JAAD does not seem to like all AAC files, at least when it is used as a Java Sound SPI as it is here with SprySound.
+* JAAD library issue #1 - JAAD does not seem to like all AAC files, at least when it is used as a Java Sound SPI as it is here with QwickSound.
   Specifically, after testing with a large sample of AAC files (100 files), roughly 60% were able to 	be played, and the rest caused an error with JAAD.
 The exception was m4a files downloaded from iTunes, all of which